 Tamalyn Dallal travels the world in search of the meaning and special qualities of dance and movement.
 Much of her inspiration comes from living among people in different cultures, from Asia to Africa, the Middle East and Latin America.
-She has dedicated the past 35 years of her life to dance, as a performer, teacher, writer, film maker and producer.
+She has dedicated the past 37 years of her life to dance, as a performer, teacher, writer, film maker and producer.
 Ms. Dallal currently teaches workshops and residencies around the world.
-She is an author of three books on dance and culture, and has produced the first of a series of dance ethnology films entitled "Zanzibar Dance, Trance, and Devotion".
-She began filming the second film "Ethiopia Dances for Joy." in Spring, 2012.
+She is an author of three books on dance and culture, and has produced two of a series of dance ethnology films entitled "Dance on Film." www.danceonfilm.info "Zanzibar Dance, Trance, and Devotion" (2011) and "Ethiopia Dances for Joy" (2013).

 Online classes: http://daturaonline.com/teachers/guest-teachers/tamalyn-dallal